ZsofiaK/masterthesis/README.md

 ![Pipeline](Figures/pipeline_for_github.jpg)

+---

 # Contents
-The thesis concerns action recognition to identify fish predator attacks in untrimmed video footage.
+The thesis concerns action recognition to identify fish predator attacks in videos of marine habitats.

 This repository includes directories related to the implementation of the project.

+The directories are described briefly below, and in more detail in their separate README files.

+## Implementation
+The directory includes the implementation of all models and experiments used in the thesis.

+## Tutorials
+The directory includes completed notebooks of tutorials related to Python libraries used in the study.

 ## Programming exercise
 The directory includes the implementation of a programming exercise aimed to kick-off the learning process of the technical aspects of the project.

-## Tutorials
-The directory includes completed notebooks of tutorials related to Python libraries used in the study.

-## Implementation
+## Figures
-The directory includes the following sub-folders:

-### EDA
-The directory includes material related to Exploratory Data Analysis on the used datasets, most importantly Animal Kingdom (https://github.com/sutdcv/Animal-Kingdom).

-### Experimentation
-The directory includes pilot notebooks and script for testing the modules used in the final pipeline.

-### Modules
-The directory includes a collection of custom modules used in the pipeline.
+The directory includes figures used in the thesis and on the GitHub page.

-### Pipeline
-The directory includes notebook relating to each step of the pipeline (frame selection, feature extraction, action recognition).

-### Additional directories
-Auxilliary directories including generated figures and assets relating to the used datasets.